Sept. 23, 2020 Joint School Board/City Council Minutes

 Kuphal then discussed the fall 2020 return to school plan in relation to Covid-19, at which time he outlined and explained the three scenarios that were developed, as well as how things may look if and when the number of covid cases change as this school year continues.

+Principal Weidemann then shared that even with all the Covid changes, everyone is excited to be back in school - kids and teachers alike.
 She stated that mask wearing is going better than expected; however social distancing is not quite as easy because it's a natural thing for people to tend to gather - so that has been a challenge, but that each day gets better as the students and staff get used to all the changes.
+There are eight students who are involved in distance learning from home and that seems to be going well also.
+Weidemann stated that the U.S. Department of Agriculture is now providing free breakfast and lunch to all students, through December 31, 2020 or until funding runs out.
+Overall everyone is happy to be back in the building.

 Principal Weidemann asked Adam Wilder if he had anything to add, being as he is a teacher.
 Wilder commented that school and distance learning seem to be going well, although the teachers who have students in distance learning do have the extra work load, so it's probably proving to be a more challenging start to the school year for those teachers.
 But overall things seem good.